foundriesio/docs/source/reference-manual/linux/linux-distro.rst

 lmp-mfgtool
 ***********

-The distro used to generate the ``mfgtool-files`` artifacts which provide the deploy and update tool for some machines (i.MX family).
+The distro used to generate the ``mfgtool-files`` artifacts which provide the deploy and update tool for some machines.

 .. _ref-lmp-wayland-xwayland: